AaronPowell96/guide/src/pages/certifications/javascript-algorithms-and-data-structures/basic-algorithm-scripting/truncate-a-string/index.md

 ## ![:speech_balloon:](https://forum.freecodecamp.com/images/emoji/emoji_one/speech_balloon.png?v=3 ":speech_balloon:") Hint: 3

-Do not forget that when we truncate the word, we also must count the length added by `...`
+Do not forget that when we truncate the word, we also must count the length and THEN add `...`

 > _try to solve the problem now_